IgniteUI/help-topics/topics/02_Controls/Editors/07_igDatePicker/05_Migrating_to_the_new_igDatePicker.md

 spinDownButton|<a name='spinDownButton'></a>Returns a reference to the spin down button of the editor. spinDownButton|<a name='spinDownButton'></a>Returns a reference to the spin down button of the editor.

->**Note:** One of the major changed in the new date editor is that it no longer supports Lists and DropDown.
-Note that if you try to use methods connected to dropdown and list, you will receive a notification pointing out that they are no longer available.

 [See all API methods](%%jQueryApiUrl%%/ui.igdatepicker#methods)

 <a name='event_changes'></a>